A gaggle of Canada geese crosses a path in Cincinnati's Sharon Woods. Photo courtesy of Konstantin Vasserman.

 Ecological value

 It’s essential to continue to reduce resident populations, but I would never advocate for the removal of a natural process, system or behavior, to minimize bird strikes.
-In this case, there’s a clear line between resident geese and migratory birds; they [resident geese] are not natural.
+In this case, there’s a clear line between resident geese and migratory birds; [resident geese] are not natural.

 David Feld of GeesePeace saw the geese’s role in Flight 1549 as part of another larger issue.
 In accordance with Geesepeace’s goal of helping communities solve goose problems collaboratively, Feld viewed each conflict as an opportunity to draw upon humans’ finer qualities, including compassion.